40843245/OOXML/Word/structure/CH1 -- structure of a Document.md

 ### Word (`*.docx`)
 Let's look at the basic structure of an Office Word file

-A newly created `*.docx` file that only several non-complex script characters without specific font, style, background color must contains these directories and files.
+A newly created `*.docx` file that contain only several non-complex script characters without specific font, style, background color must contain these directories and files.
 Shown as following hierarchy tree.

 ![Structure of Document](https://github.com/user-attachments/assets/a897da80-eb62-429b-8547-ee2568c226da)